 In both in vivo and in vitro autoradiography, the exposure of the radiolabeled sample to AgX-containing photographic emulsion must always be performed in the dark (e.g., in a dark room, or in closed boxes).
 Because the AgX is sensitive to light and radiation, this ensures that the only AgX molecules reduced are the ones where radioactivity is emitted from the sample.
 The resolution of the autoradiographic image is proportional to the ionization capacity of the radioisotopes used.
 Low energy radioisotopes such as 3H reduce only neighboring silver halide molecules, producing a very sharp image, while high energy isotopes such as 125I can reduce a lot more halide molecules, producing darker images with lower specificity.

 Figure 3: In vitro autoradiography for DNA analysis (www.istudy.pk)

 Applications Of Autoradiography

 Autoradiography In Preclinical Research

 Figure 4 WBA (A) and QWBA (B) of drug distribution in rodents.
 A – intravenous administration of -ethanol (Gifford, Espaillat, & Gatley, 2008)darker areas correspond to areas of high ethanol concentration.
 B – intravenous injection of -glucose (Potchoiba & Nocerini, 2004).
-Region of high glucose (radioactivity) concentration are shown in green/blue.
+The region of high glucose (radioactivity) concentration is shown in green/blue.

 Figure 5: MARG combined with FISH.
 A–C – the same microscopic view of an activated sludge sample.
 A– MARG image after incubation of the sample with -propionate.
 B The same microscopic field as A, but recorded for fluorescence after hybridization with a probe specific for Meganema perioderoedes (Nielsen & Nielsen, 2005).